wolftotem4/golangloader/README.md

 # golangloader

+An improved translation package to help developers to customize the localization of the field names.
+Furthermore, it also supports loading from .json files.

-Translation files is rewritten from [go-playground/validator](https://github.com/go-playground/validator/tree/master/translations)
+Note: Translation files is rewritten from [go-playground/validator](https://github.com/go-playground/validator)

 # Basic Usage